The Key Physics of Ice Premelting: Is the observation of surface steps consistent with ice premelting?

 This view arises from the critical analysis of experimental measurements of premelting film thickness,\cite{elbaum93,dosch95,bluhm02,sadtchenko02,mitsui19} experimental observation of water droplets,\cite{ketcham69,elbaum93,gonda99,sazaki13} computer simulations,\cite{conde08,limmer14,qiu18,pickering18,llombart19,llombart20,llombart20b,berrens22} and theoretical considerations.\cite{benet19,llombart20,luengo22b,baran24b}

 However, this interpretation is yet to meet an important challenge.

-Indeed, advances in optical microscopy and imaging have allowed in the last decade to observe (and report) the ice surface with unprecedented detail.\cite{sazaki13,murata16,sazaki22} Particularly, experiments performed by the Hokaido team have clearly revealed that the basal ice surface at exceedingly small supersaturation exhibits elementary steps in perfect agreement with the expected lattice structure, and results in crystal growth by terrace spreading or spiral growth.\cite{sazaki13,murata16,sazaki22} But the general wisdom in crystal growth theory is that this kind of {\em smooth} surfaces are in a highly ordered, low temperature state.\cite{safran94,chaikin95,feigelson04,akutsu15} The question then arises, how can one reconcile the step formation expected for a highly ordered surface, with the highly disordered state expected for a premelted surface?
+In experiments performed by the Hokaido team, atomically smooth ice surfaces were prepared by epitaxial deposition from pure water vapor.
+This careful sample preparation, together with advanced optical microscopy have allowed in the last decade to observe (and report) the ice surface with unprecedented detail.\cite{sazaki13,murata16,sazaki22} Particularly, it was shown that the basal ice surface at exceedingly small supersaturation exhibits elementary steps in perfect agreement with the expected lattice structure, and results in crystal growth by terrace spreading or spiral growth.\cite{sazaki13,murata16,sazaki22} But the general wisdom in crystal growth theory is that this kind of {\em smooth} surfaces are in a highly ordered, low temperature state.\cite{safran94,chaikin95,feigelson04,akutsu15} The question then arises, how can one reconcile the step formation expected for a highly ordered surface, with the highly disordered state expected for a premelted surface?
 Sazaki and collaborators interpreted their own observation as evidence for the lack of premelting layers on the ice surface, most noticeably, in Ref.\cite{asakawa16}, but have thereafter sometimes stand by,\cite{sazaki22} sometimes moderated this claim.\cite{murata19,nagata19}